Research collaborators

 Assistant Professor Taehun Lee 이태훈

-Computational Materials & Interfaces Research Group, Department of Energy Science and Engineering, Daegu Gyeongbuk Institute of Science and Technology (DGIST), Daegu, Republic of Korea
+Data-driven Materials Modeling Group, Department of Energy Science and Engineering, Daegu Gyeongbuk Institute of Science and Technology (DGIST), Daegu, Republic of Korea

 Solvated surfaces of oxides for (photo)catalysis